The true power of learning communities (LearnComs)

 - The community aspect will outweigh the content.
 Today, consumers consider learning solutions mainly based on their content and outcomes.
 I anticipate that as the learning community model develops and becomes more structured, the value that consumers place on the community aspect of learning will increase and possibly outweigh the value consumers place on content when choosing between “learning offer A” and “ learning offer B”.

 From a micro perspective, the main shift will be about the value perceived and delivered thanks to the communities.
 The content will become less important.

 Learning communities 1.0.

 People (1) come for the content and (2) then engage with the community.

-The first wave of online learning communities are EdTech companies that use communities as an “add on” to their core product (usually static content) in order to enhance the learning experience and increase engagement.
+The first wave of online learning communities is EdTech companies that use communities as an “add on” to their core product (usually static content) in order to enhance the learning experience and increase engagement.
 This has worked incredibly well in some cases.
-Here is a short list of companies that I believe are leading the way in the community learning space: SuperHi, Cousto.io, Maven, GetSetUp, ProductSchool, Makerpad, Scrimba, Jungle Program, ThePowerMBA*, YouSchool* and AgroLeague*. (*Part of the Brighteye family)
+Here is a shortlist of companies that I believe are leading the way in the community learning space: SuperHi, Cousto.io, Maven, GetSetUp, ProductSchool, Makerpad, Scrimba, Jungle Program, ThePowerMBA*, YouSchool* and AgroLeague*. (*Part of the Brighteye family)